By Ramona McKean

 I’d like to say the romance proceeded smoothly, but like in other passionate relationships, I encountered great pain.
 The greatest pain was my having to leave China suddenly and unexpectedly, the result of a deadly accident that killed the man beside me and left me in serious condition.

 For all its problems, I love China, both the land and the people.
-The richness of the culture fascinates me—from the sound of erhus and other traditional instruments dating back 1000’s of years, to the legends of dragons and phoenixes and the mysterious wisdom of the Tao.
+The richness of the culture fascinates me—from the sound of erhus and other traditional instruments dating back 1000’s of years, to the legends of dragons and phoenixes, the exquisite nature of old poetry and the mysterious wisdom of the Tao.
 A phenomenal amount of goodness resides in that country that we in the West simply do not hear about.
 Likewise, a tremendous amount of goodness that resides in the West is completely unknown to most Chinese.

 So I say “East and West, let’s meet” and get to know each other better.
 Let’s become friends.
 Besides, building a bridge of friendship can be rewarding and fun.
-It’s called Building a Bridge of the Heart.
+I call it Building a Bridge of the Heart.